-Trying to imagine everything you want from your perfect kitchen can feel impossible.
+Trying to imagine everything you want in your perfect kitchen can feel impossible.

 It's much easier to notice what you do, as you do it.
-Then use this to generate a list of your requirements.
+Then use this to generate the list of what you need.

 This sheet will help you do just that.

-Print it, put it in your kitchen, and over the next 2 weeks fill it in.
+Keep it in your kitchen, and over the next 2 weeks, fill it in.